Has it been a long, hard homeschool year for your family (filled with many unexpected ups and downs)?

 By keeping my eyes on “rhythm” instead of schedules, I was able to embrace this time as an unexpected learning opportunity for my kids–namely one in serving others (and in the importance of flexibility itself!).

-You can read more about that (and other important lessons in homeschooling flexibility that God taught me) in Plan to Be Flexible.
+You can read more about that (and other important lessons in homeschooling flexibility that God taught me) in the book.

 This 5-star-Amazon-rated book will encourage you (and give you practical, step-by-step tips) on how to develop a rhythm-based learning style for your family too!